 All suppliers are used to creating invoices in GST quite often.
 But there are situations when you have already issued an invoice, yet your client is not happy there is a discordance in your invoice.
 In some cases, the client returns some goods and you will have a negative impact on your accounting balance so you will have to issue a credit note.
 In other cases, a client receives goods in excess so you need to issue a debit note.
 Let’s explore what is a credit note and what is a debit note and the specific details on when to issue one or the other.

-As mentioned, when there are issues with the goods or services supplied to a client and they return goods, or there is a discordance in the invoice, the supplier has to issue to the recipient a credit note.
+As mentioned, when there are issues with the goods or services supplied to a client and they return goods, or there is a discordance in the invoice, the supplier has to issue to the recipient a credit note using a gst compliant billing software.

 When to issue a credit note?